maksimnosal/consul_partitions_eks/README.md

-The lab setup for experimenting with Consul partitions on AWS EKS (EC2).
+A lab setup for experimenting with Consul partitions on AWS EKS (EC2).
 The setup includes:
 - one VPC
 - two EKS clusters (one with servers, another with clients)